CodePint/PetitionTrackerUK/deploy/config.md

 - additional celery workers can be spun up with the create_worker.sh script

 ## Tasks
-- the task schedule can be found in tasks/schedule.json, included is an example config
+- the task schedule.json location defaults to application/lib/celery/tasks/schedule/schedule.json
-- copy deploy.json file into application/lib/celery/tasks/schedule/schedule.json
+- or can be specified with a combination of enviroment variables 'MOUNT_PATH' + 'TASK_SCHEDULE_PATH'
-- these tasks can be then loaded into the database by running CeleryUtils.init_schedule() or custom flask cli
+- these tasks can be then loaded into the database by using the command flask tasks init --schedule